Walmart forecasts promising holiday season as online sales soar | Business

 Walmart forecasts promising holiday season as online sales soar

-The COVID-19 pandemic has forced retailers to drastically rethink how they do business during the key holiday season, with many big retailers including Walmart, Kohl's, Target , and Best Buy moving their promotions to as early as October.
+The COVID-19 pandemic has also forced retailers to drastically rethink how they do business during the key holiday season, with many big retailers including Walmart, Kohl's , Target, and Best Buy moving their promotions to as early as October.
 "This holiday season will obviously be unique ...
 While many family gatherings may be smaller, we do believe families want to decorate, celebrate and enjoy food and gifts," Chief Executive Officer Doug McMillon said on a call with analysts.

 - READ MORE ON: